-- SysMan Menu provides a menu of system management tasks in a tree-like hierarchy with branches of general categories, and leaves for actual tasks.
+• The SysMan Menu provides a menu of system management tasks in a tree-like hierarchy with branches of general categories, and leaves for actual tasks.
 You can expand or contract a branch to show the subbranches and leaves within a main branch.
-Selecting a leaf invokes a task which opens a dialog box for performing the task.
+Selecting a leaf invokes a task, which opens a dialog box for performing the task.
 There are branches for Accounts, Mail, Monitoring and Tuning, Networking, Printing, Security, Hardware, Software, Storage, Support and Services, and General Tasks.
+To start the SysMan Menu from a command prompt, enter the following command:

+/usr/sbin/sysman

-To start the SysMan Menu from a command prompt, enter the following command: - # /usr/sbin/sysman - SysMan Station provides a high profile view and status of a system's physical and logical objects.
+• The SysMan Station provides a high profile view and status of a system's physical and logical objects.
 It is intended to be the central point from which to manage a system.
-SysMan Station launches other SysMan tools to perform the tasks.
+SysMan Station launches other SysMan tools to perform system management tasks.
 The SysMan Station lets you monitor a system, group of systems, or an entire cluster and administer system resources.
-You can launch the SysMan Menu or invoke applications directly from the Tools menu in the SysMan Station.
 It can run on a standard Java capable display (such as a UNIX workstation) or within a PC's browser, or it can be downloaded and run directly on a PC.
+To start the SysMan Station from a command prompt, enter the following command:

+/usr/sbin/sysman -station

-To start the SysMan Station from a command prompt, enter the following command: - # /usr/sbin/sysman -station - Event Manager provides a single point of focus for the multiple channels through which system components report event and status information by combining events from all sources into a single event stream.
+• The Event Manager provides a single point of focus for the multiple channels through which system components report event and status information by combining events from all sources into a single event stream.
 You can either monitor the combined stream in realtime or view historical events retrieved from storage.
 EVM's viewing facilities include a graphical event viewer, which is integrated with the SysMan application suite, and a full set of command line utilities, which allow events to be filtered, sorted, and formatted in a variety of ways.
+Enter the following command to start the Event Manager from the command line:

+/usr/sbin/sysman event_viewer

-To start the Event Manager from a command prompt, enter the following command: - # /usr/sbin/sysman -viewer - Insight Manager is a web-based management utility that enables you to look across a heterogeneous computing services environment and access information about any entity connected to the network.
+The Insight Manager is a web-based management utility that enables you to look across a heterogeneous computing services environment and access information about any entity connected to the network.
 Entities are referred to as devices and can be computer systems, networked printers, or network components such as routers.
 You can obtain information about the configuration of systems and their components or peripherals and in some cases, perform certain administrative tasks.
 For example, systems can be configured to enable remote booting and Insight Manager enables you to boot remote systems from their own local system.
 Insight Manager can facilitate other administrative tasks such as asset management, asset security, workload management, and event management.
-You can activate these Web browsing features from a dedicated HTTP port, or from the Compaq Insight Manager CIM32 or CIMXE Management Consoles running on Compaq NT servers.
+You can activate these Web browsing features from a dedicated HTTP port, or from the Compaq Insight Manager CIM32 or CIMXE Management Consoles running on Compag NT servers.
 Insight Manager Agents for Tru64 UNIX includes SNMP based subagents and WBEM capabilities to present SNMP data in a format viewable by a Web browser.
 It provides a rich view of the data using HTML 2.0 and JavaScript in the form of Web pages.